andrewzeng/SALSyntax/README.md

 # SAL.tmlanguage

 A language definition for Nyquist SAL along with indentation defaults.
 Requires Sublime Text 3.
-Includes a build system (`Ctrl + B` to build, run again to cancel) which runs a given file in the nyquist terminal (only supported in Sublime 3)
+Also adds a build system and SAL documentation.

+# Features

+  * Building a SAL file runs the file in a fresh Nyquist terminal instance.

+  * Builds can be cancelled by running the build again.

+  * Pressing `F1` on a built-in function brings up the function parameters in a panel, and full documentation is brought up in a web browser.

 # Screenshots